zinh/zinh.github.io/_posts/2020-03-27-build-a-react-part-02-class-and-functional-component.markdown

 }
 ```

-and we can write code like this:
+this enables us to write code like this

 ```js